duranajd/journey121-zipCount/README.md

 2. Open the project in Visual Studio or your preferred C# IDE.
 3. Build the project to compile the code.
 4. Run the executable to start the application.

-## Usage

-Upon running the application, ZipCount will:

-1. Download the list of CSV files from the specified URL (provided via email).
-2. Download each CSV file containing customer data.
-3. Process each file, extract ZIP codes, and count the number of customers per ZIP code.
-4. Generate a sorted list of ZIP codes with their respective customer counts.
-5. Write the result to an output text file named "output.txt".

 ## Dependencies